The Artistโ€™s Way: 3 Life-Changing Things I Learned

 The modern world has brainwashed us into believing that we can only enjoy one vocation, pursuit, or activity.
 You probably have multiple talents.

-What if Arnold Schwarzeneggar limited himself to only bodybuilding for the rest of his life?
+What if Arnold Schwarzenegger limited himself to only bodybuilding for the rest of his life?

 I started the 12-week system in June and finished in September.
 After finishing, I stopped going on artist dates but religiously did my morning pages daily.
 I hardly ever miss a day.
 It continues to be a core part of my morning routine, like brushing my teeth.

 Nine months later, I had a sudden revelation.
-By this point, since nine months had gone by, I had already forgotten about the book.
+By this point, nine months had gone by, and I had already forgotten about the book.

-Now I actively schedule my creative rituals like a professional and not waiting around like an amateur.
-I can connect deeper with myself through morning pages and connect deeper with the world around me through artist dates.ย
+I actively schedule my creative rituals like a professional and do not wait around like an amateur.
+I can connect deeper with myself through morning pages and connect deeper with the world around me through artist dates.

-So trust the book and the work, and the truth will be around the corner when you least expect it.ย ย
+So trust the book and the work; the truth will be around the corner when you least expect it.

 Morning Pages